harryy-0/hRefund/README.md

 # hrefund
 A refund system for GMod

-Using https://threebow.gitbooks.io/tdlib/ libary for the UI.
+Using https://threebow.gitbooks.io/tdlib/ library for the UI.